-- A Practice Test (Text and BLM) and a Chapter Test (BLM only) in each chapter assess students' achievement of the expectations in the areas of Knowledge/Understanding, Thinking, Communication, and Application. - The Chapter Problem provides a problem-solving opportunity using an open-ended question format that is revisited in the Chapter Problem Wrap-Up questions.
-The Chapter Problem can be used to evaluate students' understanding of the expectations under the categories of Knowledge and Understanding, Thinking, Communication, and Application. - Tasks are open-ended investigations with rubrics provided.
-They are presented at the end of Chapters 3, 5, and 9.
-The Tasks require students to use and make connections among several concepts from the preceding chapters. - BLMs of rubrics for Chapter Problems and Tasks are provided in the Teacher's Resource CD-ROM
+- A Practice Test and a Chapter Test in each chapter assess students' achievement of the expectations in the areas of Knowledge/Understanding, Thinking, Communication, and Application. - The Chapter Problem provides a problem-solving opportunity using an open-ended question format that is revisited in the Chapter Problem Wrap-Up questions.
+The Chapter Problem can be used to evaluate students' understanding of the expectations under the categories of Knowledge/ Understanding, Thinking, Communication, and Application. - Chapter Tasks are open-ended investigations with rubrics provided.
+They are presented at the end of Chapters 3, 6, and 9.
+The Tasks require students to use and make connections among several concepts from the preceding chapters.